About

 Food

-Food cost are based on the U.S. Department of Agriculture's food plan.
-Numbers are normalized to each area using weights from Feeding America and the Meal Gap data.
-This number assumes most food is bought at a local grocery store and then prepared at home.
+Food costs are based on the U.S. Department of Agriculture's food plans.
+Numbers are normalized to each area using Feeding America and Meal Gap data.
+This estimate assumes most food is bought at local grocery stores and prepared at home.

 Childcare